 For the website of our associated group, ASPARRG (Autism Spectrum People and Religion Research Group) click here.

-The regular BAHAR seminar programme in Cardiff was temporarily discontinued in October 2012 owing to Geoffrey Samuel's absence in Canada as TLKY Visiting professor at the University of Toronto Scarborough.
-Geoffrey is now back in Cardiff, but he retired from full-time employment at the University in December 2013.
-He will be at Cardiff, where he is now Emeritus Professor at Cardiff University, for most of 2014, and we hope to arrange a number of BAHAR events during this period These will be advertised through the website and mailing list.
+The regular BAHAR seminar programme in Cardiff was discontinued in October 2012 owing to Geoffrey Samuel's absence in Canada as TLKY Visiting professor at the University of Toronto Scarborough.
+Geoffrey is now back in Cardiff, but he retired from full-time employment at the University in December 2013, and will be moving to Australia in late 2014, where he will be affiliated with the University of Sydney, and hopes to continue BAHAR activities.
+Further plans for BAHAR in the UK and Australia will be discussed at the meeting on 30 June 2014.
+For further information, see the News and Events page or contact Geoffrey Samuel.